mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 1. Removal of options like filtering, sorting etc since it might not be that useful to user at this point.
 2. Removal of options which are related to adding new data like set default value.
 Since we are not allowing user to add data at this stage keeping these options can be avoided.
 However all the options related to the data type and data format will be intact since this might be a deciding factor.

-Q - Are we allowing user to add column or a record at this stage?
-If not are we gonna do that in future?

 ##### Allowed Data Type Changes